microsoft/vscode-dev-containers/README.md

 If you want to try out a definition before chooisng one:

+1. If this is your first time creating a dev container, follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to configure your machine.
-1. Browse the contents of the  `containers` folder in this repository and pick one.
+2. Browse the contents of the  `containers` folder in this repository and pick one.
 Check out the `README` to see if there are any manual setup steps you should be aware of before continuing.
-2. Clone this repository locally.
+3. Clone this repository locally.
-3. Start VS Code, press <kbd>F1</kbd>, and run the **Remote-Containers: Open Folder in Container...** command.
+4. Start VS Code, press <kbd>F1</kbd>, and run the **Remote-Containers: Open Folder in Container...** command.
-4. Select the root of the definition folder from the cloned repository when prompted (**not** the `test-project` folder if present).
+5. Select the root of the definition folder from the cloned repository when prompted (**not** the `test-project` folder if present).

 Many definitions include a `test-project` with a sample and/or launch settings in the `.vscode` folder that you can use to see the dev container in action.
 See the definition's `README` for details.